rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     Provide    : libmetalink.so.3
     ```

 3. From the output, we need to download the `libmetalink` package that provides the missing library.
-Specifically we want the 64bit version of the library.
-Let us call on a separate utility (`dnf`) to help us find and download the package for our demo 64bit (x86_64) architecture.
+Specifically, we want the 64bit version of the library.
+Let us call on a separate utility (`dnf`) to help us find and download the package for our demo 64-bit (x86_64) architecture.
 Type:

     ```
     dnf download --arch x86_64  libmetalink